-The Associate in Science Degree in Aviation Technology prepares men and women for professional careers in aviation maintenance.
+The Associate of Science Degree in Aviation Technology prepares students for professional careers in aviation maintenance.
 Graduates may seek employment with airlines, fixed base operators, or aircraft manufacturers.

 Nashua Community College is an FAA approved training facility.
-Students who complete this program will be prepared to apply for the FAA oral, written, and practical exams for the Airframe and Powerplant Technician License.
+Students who complete this program will be prepared to apply for the FAA oral, written, and practical exams for the Airframe and Powerplant Technician Certificate.